selimslab/selimslab.github.io/_posts/2022-4-12-confidence.md

 Don't apologize for your situation in life

-if you want respect you should signal that you deserve it
+If you want respect you should signal that you deserve it